Roberto0611/tkinter/README.md

 # tktinter
-Some tktinter little programs to learn how to use it.
+Some tkinter little programs to learn how to use it.